 Finally, Market Data shows consumer spending patterns in and around Falls City.
 These can be leveraged to understand why people come to Falls City and what people are leaving to buy.
-Consider working to attract businesses that will be successful in the community by looking for goods and services that residents typically leave town for.
+For example, there is a forecasted demand of \$80,440 in 2030, a growth of \$4,168, for people to buy tickets to parks or museums.